 In case you weren’t aware, insurers calculate your insurance premiums by looking at your personal information.
 As we’ve discussed before in young driver insurance, many factors are carefully considered by insurers:

-- Age: typically speaking, the younger you are, the higher your premiums will be.
+- Age: typically speaking, young drivers pay higher insurance premiums.
 This is because younger drivers tend to be more likely to make a claim.

 - Location: if you live in an area with frequent theft and burglaries, your insurer will drive up your premiums because your car could be a potential target.